gelin/shared-canvas/README.md

 #### draw

-Sends by SPA to the server and broadcast to all connected clients.
+Sent by SPA to the server and broadcast to all connected clients.

 ```json
 {